Snakes of South-East Queensland

 Brown tree snake Boiga irregularis

-The common tree snake is highly variable in colour and is also known as green tree snake.
+The common tree snake is highly variable in colour and is also known as green tree snake, yellow-bellied or blue-bellied black snake.
 The body is extremely slender and can be either grey, olive-green, various shades of brown, black, even blue and turquoise.
-It can inflate its body to show patches of bright blue skin between the body scales when disturbed.
+When disturbed it can inflate its body to show patches of bright blue skin between the body scales.
 The underside is usually cream or yellow or light blue in some individuals.
 Common tree snakes are found in a variety of habitat types, but are usually seen in eucalypt woodland or rainforest areas.
 They are active during the day in trees and on the ground, feeding mostly on frogs and birds.
+They grow to an average length of 1.5m.
 This snake occurs throughout Brisbane.
-They grow to an average length of 1.5m.

 Keelback Tropidonophis mairii (also known as freshwater snake)